 Council of Europe creates rules for Artificial Intelligence

-Not only the EU but also the Council of Europe – an international organization based in Strasbourg – plans to regulate Artificial Intelligence (AI).
-To this end, it is currently negotiating a Convention on AI.
-In this explainer, we show what this is all about, why it is relevant to you and what the next steps are.
+Not only the EU but also the Council of Europe – an international organization based in Strasbourg – is setting rules on Artificial Intelligence (AI).
+In this explainer on its Convention on AI, we show what this is all about, why it is relevant to you and what the next steps are.

 Stanford University Libraries via Public Domain Review

 The Council of Europe is an international organization founded in 1949 with the task to uphold human rights, democracy, and the rule of law in Europe.
-It currently has 46 Member States (27 of which are also members of the European Union (EU)) and is based in Strasbourg.
+It currently has 46 Member States (27 of which are also members of the European Union) and is based in Strasbourg.
 It is not to be confused with the European Council and the Council of the EU, which are both EU bodies – in contrast to the Council of Europe.
 In 1950, it drafted the European Convention on Human Rights (ECHR), the ratification of which still is a condition for new members to join.
 The Council of Europe hosts the European Court of Human Rights, which oversees the implementation of the ECHR, and promotes human rights through a range of additional measures, including international conventions, such as the Convention on Cybercrime or Convention 108 on data protection.

 What would this mean?
 How will the outcome of the Council of Europe’s work protect our rights, our democracy, and principles of rule of law?

-While a monitoring procedure is typically established at Council of Europe level for (Framework) Conventions, whether there will be such and what it would exactly look like is currently being negotiated.
-What is already clear: It would certainly not include the possibility for individuals to claim violations of the new AI Convention directly before the European Court of Human Rights, whose mandate is limited to the European Convention on Human Rights (ECHR).
+As the Convention will need to be implemented at national levels, affected individuals will be protected by these domestic safeguards (given their state has signed on) and can seek legal remedies at domestic level.
+In addition, the Convention requires states to create a national supervisory authority to supervise the implementation of the Convention’s obligations.
+It does not include the possibility for individuals to claim violations of the new AI Convention directly before the European Court of Human Rights, whose mandate is limited to the European Convention on Human Rights (ECHR).
 However, individuals could still lodge complaints about a violation of their ECHR rights in relation to AI systems (on condition that national courts have rejected their complaint).
 The Strasbourg Court will then likely consider the principles enshrined in the specific legal instrument on AI.

 What has happened so far?